TSJNet: A Multi-modality Target and Semantic Awareness Joint-driven Image Fusion Network: Experiment

 \subsubsection{Experimental Detail}

-Total experiments were conducted on a server with four RTX 3090 GPUs.
-Because chunking and resizing the image lead to a loss of semantic information and labeling failure, we used the original image size for training.
-There were 40 training epochs, and the batch size was set to two.
-We used the Adam optimization function with an initial learning rate of 0.001.
-When the value of the loss function did not progress three consecutive times, the learning rate was reduced by a factor of 0.1 times the original.
-We used the pre-trained Faster R-CNN with the ResNet-50 and FPN \cite{Ren_He_Girshick_Sun_2017} models and a pre-trained DeepLabV3+ with the ResNet101 \cite{Chen_Papandreou_Schroff_Adam_2017} model for object detection and semantic segmentation.
-The three adjustable parameters \( \alpha_1 \), \( \alpha_2 \), and \( \alpha_3 \) in Eq.\ref{MFF} are taken as 0.1, 6, and 1, respectively.Moreover, a precision \cite{Micikevicius_Narang_Alben_Diamos_Elsen_Garcia_Ginsburg_Houston_Kuchaiev_Venkatesh_etal} strategy was applied during training to reduce memory usage.
+Experiments were conducted on a server equipped with two RTX 3090 GPUs.
+We trained using the original image size, avoiding chunking and resizing to preserve semantic information and avoid labeling failure. \del{The training involved 40 epochs with a batch size of 2.} The training was carried out for 40 epochs with a batch size of 2, and the total training time was approximately 19.2 hours.
+The Adam optimization function was employed with an initial learning rate of 0.001.
+When loss function stalled for three consecutive times, the learning rate was reduced by a factor of 0.1.
+For object detection and semantic segmentation, we utilized pre-trained Fast R-CNN models with ResNet-50 and FPN \cite{Ren_He_Girshick_Sun_2017}, along with a pre-trained DeepLabV3+ model using ResNet101 \cite{Chen_Papandreou_Schroff_Adam_2017}.
+The three adjustable parameters \( \alpha_1 \), \( \alpha_2 \), and \( \alpha_3 \) in Eq.\ref{MFF} are set as 0.1, 6, and 1, respectively. \rem{Moreover, a precision \cite{Micikevicius_Narang_Alben_Diamos_Elsen_Garcia_Ginsburg_Houston_Kuchaiev_Venkatesh_etal} strategy was applied during training to reduce memory usage.}

-\subsubsection{Datasets, Metrics, and compared methods}
+\subsubsection{Datasets, Metrics, and Compared methods}

-\textbf{Datasets:} Four common benchmarks were simultaneously employed to validate our fusion model: i.e., MSRS \cite{Tang_Yuan_Zhang_Jiang_Ma}, M\textsuperscript{3}FD \cite{Liu_Fan_Huang_Wu_Liu_Zhong_Luo}, Road Scene\cite{Xu_Ma_Le_Jiang_Guo_2020}, and LLVIP \cite{Jia_Zhu_Li_Tang_Zhou_2021}.
-Our network was trained on the MSRS dataset (1035 pairs) and tested on MSRS (362 pairs), M\textsuperscript{3}FD (300 pairs), RoadScene (221 pairs), and LLVIP (3463 pairs), which were synthesized to validate the better generalization capability of our fusion network.

-The LLVIP, M\textsuperscript{3}FD, and RoadScene datasets lack semantic segmentation labels or object detection labels, which is not conducive to conducting experiments on downstream tasks.
+\textbf{Datasets}: Our model was trained on the MSRS dataset \cite{Tang_Yuan_Zhang_Jiang_Ma} (1035 pairs) and was subsequently tested on MSRS (361 pairs), M\textsuperscript{3}FD \cite{Liu_Fan_Huang_Wu_Liu_Zhong_Luo} (300 pairs), RoadScene \cite{Xu_Ma_Le_Jiang_Guo_2020} (221 pairs), TNO \cite{toet2017tno} (129 pairs), LLVIP \cite{Jia_Zhu_Li_Tang_Zhou_2021} (3463 pairs), and our constructed UMS (326 pairs).
+These datasets were synthetically generated to assess the generalization capability of our fusion network.
+Specially, the M\textsuperscript{3}FD, RoadScene, LLVIP, and TNO datasets lack semantic segmentation labels or object detection labels, which is not conducive to conducting experiments on downstream tasks.
 Therefore, we provide these two kinds of labels for the four datasets with YOLO-v7 \cite{Wang_Bochkovskiy_Liao} and the Segment-anything model \cite{Kirillov_Mintun_Ravi_Mao_Rolland_Gustafson_Xiao_Whitehead_Berg_Lo_etal}, which will be open-source in GitHub.